mph-/lcapy/doc/expressions.rst

 Note, symbols created with `symbol` and `expr` are assumed to be positive, unless explicitly specified not be.

+There are restrictions on symbol names that can be used.
+Currently, this excludes names that are Python keywords.
+For example, `Is` is not allowed.

 Mathematical functions
 ----------------------